-Under current Level Blue Covid restrictions, the Denver Firefighters Museum is accepting group tours of up to 10 individuals.
-Groups of up to 30 will be accepted during one time period and should be broken down into 10 person groups before arrival to allow for six-foot distancing between groups.
+The Denver Firefighters Museum is accepting group tours of up to 40 individuals.
+Groups should be broken down into 10 person groupings with one teacher per group prior to arrival.
 Each group will be assigned to a different part of the museum.
-The groups will then rotate through the museum using a set pattern to maintain the six-foot distance.
-All members in the group will be required to wear masks while in the museum regardless of vaccination status.
+The groups will then rotate through the museum using a set pattern to ensure all groups have access to all the activities.

 Groups of ten or more visiting the museum as a group are offered discounts on tour admissions with advance reservations.

 Tour Seniors $6.00

 Tour Children 2 to 12 years of age $5.00

 Special Education Groups $5.00 per person including caregivers

 One free teacher per ten children for school groups, required fcr admission.

 A wonderful way to introduce your group to fire safety in a fun and engaging way is a trip to the Denver Firefighters Museum.
 Here the children and adults alike receive a glimpse into the lives of the region’s early firefighters and participate with many hands-on activities and activity stations focusing on fire safety.

 To book your field trip email the Education and Outreach Coordinator at email@example.com or call 303-892-1436.

 A. To understand the social, cultural and industrial transformation of Denver from a small settlement to a large city and Colorado’s capital.
 Fire Station Number One along with other Denver fire stations were central to the human and built environment history of Denver and the surrounding region.